-The Intensive English Program (IEP) is for students who are not yet able to function freely in the English Language.
-Ohio Northern provides 6 Levels of instructions that take the student to the ability to be successful in university classrooms, an iBT (TOEFL) score of 54 or higher.
+The Intensive English Program (IEP) is for students who are not yet able to function freely in the English Language and for advanced students who must engage in full time English study before continuing to deree-related work.
+Ohio Northern provides 6 Levels of instruction that take the student to the ability to be successful in university classrooms, an iBT (TOEFL) score of 54 or higher.

 The Advantages of the Intensive English Program

-- Seven week terms allow a student to move ahead as their language skills improve
+- Seven week terms allow a student to move ahead as language skills improve

 - Classes are small and instructors are ready to help students one-on-one when requested